How Can I Be Saved? And How can I find out if I am saved? Is it a feeling or is there a more sure way to know?

 It is no wonder that Paul considered every other thought as rubbish compared to the greatness of knowing that Jesus, as his Lord, has made it possible for us to have righteousness through faith.
 Paul wanted that righteousness that comes from God!

 Many of us have been trying to gain a righteousness that comes from our own efforts according to the law.
-But now we can have the righteousness that the law requires and it is the genuine article, because we can obtain it from the source of all righteousness.
+But now we can have the righteousness that the law requires and it is the genuine article, because we can obtain it from the source of all righteousness by faith in Jesus Christ.

 Does God Just Cover Our Sins?

 So what is God doing?
-Is He just covering up sin with a robe of righteousness so that we can be called righteous?
-No, this is not hypocrisy where we would have a form of righteousness without the power.
+Is He just covering up our sin with a robe of righteousness so that we can be called righteous?
+No, this is not hypocrisy where we would have a form of righteousness without the actual power of righteousness in us.

 The righteousness which Jesus covers us is righteousness that meets the approval of God.
 Since God approves of it then we just need to understand more of what God is doing.
 We will see more of this issue as we keep studying this subject.